-Office of Student Services Trinity Valley Community College 100 Cardinal Drive Athens.
-TX 75751

-All students should review and comply with TSI policies.
+Office of Student Services Trinity Valley Community College 100 Cardinal Drive Athens, TX 75751 All students should review and comply with TSI policies.

-- The college requires the international applicant: - (a) Submit a completed International Student Application. - (b) Be a high school graduate or equivalent. - (c) Provide the college with official transcripts of grades from schools and colleges previously attended. - (d) Have a "C" average or above on previous school work. - (e) Provide official TOEFL score of 450 paper, 132 computer or 41 internet based. - (f) Pay an \$80 U.S. application fee (non-refundable). - (g) \Enroll in the appropriate courses as determined by TSI requirements. - (h) Provide proof of financial support. - (i) Submit completed Foreign Student Advisor's Report, if transferring from another institution. - 2.
-If admitted, the international student must: - (a) Be a full-time student (minimum of 12 semester hours) - (b) Live on campus unless approved for off-campus housing by the Trinity Valley Community College Housing Committee.
-Off-campus permission must be obtained by August 15 for the fall and by January 5 for the spring semester. - (c) Purchase a meal ticket. - (d) Pay tuition, fees, and the first installment on room/board upon registration. - (e) Purchase hospital or health insurance and show evidence of policy before enrollment. - (f) Maintain the same academic and attendance standards as other students.
+- 1. The college requires the international applicant: - (a) submit a completed International Student Application; - (b) be a high school graduate or equivalent; - (c) provide proof of having taken the meningitis vaccine prior to reporting to TVCC housing if living on campus; - (d) provide the college with official transcripts of grades from schools and colleges previously attended; - (e) have a "C" average or above on previous school work; - (f) provide official TOEFL score of 450 paper, 132 computer or 41 internet based; - (g) pay an \$80 U.S. application fee (non-refundable); - (h) enroll in the appropriate courses as determined by TSI requirements; - (i) provide proof of financial support; and - (j) submit completed Foreign Student Advisor's Report, if transferring from another institution. - 2.
+If admitted, the international student must - (a) be a full-time student (minimum of 12 semester hours); - (b) live on campus unless approved for off-campus housing by the Trinity Valley Community College Housing Committee (off-campus permission must be obtained by August 15 for the fall and by January 5 for the spring semester); - (c) purchase a meal ticket; - (d) pay tuition, fees and the first installment on room/board upon registration; - (e) purchase hospital or health insurance and show evidence of policy before enrollment; and - (f) maintain the same academic and attendance standards as other students.
 If for two consecutive semesters, an international student does not successfully complete a minimum of 12 semester hours, he/she will not be eligible to re-enter TVCC.

-\If a student who is required to become TSI complete does not receive the minimum required scores, the student will be required to enroll in prescribed developmental studies courses and remain in those courses until the student's educational plan is complete.
+If a student who is required to become TSI complete does not receive the minimum required scores, the student will be required to enroll in prescribed developmental studies courses and remain in those courses until the student's educational plan is complete.
+Senate Bill 1321 entitles residents of this state to seek admission to public institutions for higher education without consideration of courses undertaken ten or more years prior to enrollment.